-Depression is a common yet potentially incapacitating condition that can involve a range of physical, cognitive, behavioral and emotional symptoms, but is most frequently characterized by the core symptoms of persistent sadness or low mood, and loss of enjoyment or interest in everyday activities.
 Previously referred to as ‘melancholia’, a term first applied by the ancient Greeks and in regular usage until the 20th century, depression has long been acknowledged as a common problem, although treatment options and attitudes towards the illness have changed over time.

 Several theories exist as to why depression occurs, with psychological, physiological, social and genetic factors all thought to contribute.
 Illness, injury or a stressful life event may precipitate a bout of depression, and individuals with personality traits such as low self-esteem, poor self-image or a tendency towards pessimism or self-recrimination are particularly vulnerable to the condition.
 The presence of diabetes, cardiovascular disease, eating disorders and obesity are also considered risk factors for depression.